 You can also string your paper confetti into mod circle garlands!
 Sewing the circles together is the fastest way to create a lot of these garlands, but if you don’t know someone that’s handy with a sewing machine, don’t fret… you can always hot glue or tape the circles to your string instead.
 I used a few paper circles to make “tassels” for some of the balloons too.

 Speaking of balloons… nothing says party like balloons & BANNERS, right?!
 Banners are especially great for personalizing a party and highlighting your theme.

 Last, but not least, are the party favors!

 It’s always great to send guests home with a sweet thank you gift that matches your theme AND is something they’ll actually use.
 For me, that usually means giving them an edible treat with customized packaging.

 So, to quickly recap, here are all the places that paper helped me bring this baby shower to life: place settings, drinks, centerpiece, table runner (as confetti), balloons (as tassels), walls (as garlands and banners), and party favors!
 If I had created a matching dessert table, you’d also find paper lining the dessert trays, topping the cake, and labeling all the treats with playful names.

 Regardless of what theme you might be planning, though, I hope this post has helped to demonstrate what paper can do for you when it comes to styling and customizing your parties!
-Scroll down to download the printables, and for lots more examples of the power of paper in action, check out more of my party themes, or visit HowLifeUnfolds.com.
+For lots more examples of the power of paper in action, check out more of my party themes.